acoppes/acoppes/site/contact.markdown

 Right now I am trying to make my own games but that doesn't mean we can't work together.
 You can contact me to publish one of my games if you want :) or to make a partnership.

-I also can help small studios by giving advice and/or help with processes and tools improvement when scaling up games and teams or even to code specific technical solutions.
+You can hire me to improve processes and tools when scaling games and teams, to analyze and solve high level problems and to code technical solutions.

-What I'm sure, though, is that I'm not looking for a full time job at the moment, **unless** I find a dream job.
+What I'm sure, though, is that I'm not looking for a full time job at the moment **unless** I find a dream job.

 Just send me an email to <a class="u-email" href="mailto:{{ site.email }}">{{ site.email }}</a> or contact me via: